ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 ## 3. Connect to the bridge with your wallet

-Make sure you are connected to the Ethereum mainnet network.
+Make sure you are connected to the Ethereum Mainnet network.

 ## 4. Specify the amount and move the funds.
 Review the amount that you will get in return on the layer 2 network and the fees to avoid unpleasant surprises.